 Shalom, everyone!
-Rosh Chodesh Ziv, the first day of the Second Month, also known as Iyar, begins sundown Sunday, April 15, 2018 on the Hebrew calendar, with the sighting of the new moon (first visible crescent).
+Rosh Chodesh Ziv, the first day of the Second Month, also known as Iyyar, begins sundown Saturday, May 4, 2019 on the Hebrew calendar, with the sighting of the new moon (first visible crescent).
 Rosh Chodesh Ziv marks the continued counting of the Omer until the annual mo’ed of Shavuot, and Pesach Sheni (Second Passover) for those who did not have the opportunity to eat the Passover meal at its appointed time in the First Month (Aviv).
+In the Northern Hemisphere, this month’s full moon is also called the “Pink Moon.”
 “Chodesh Tov” (“A Good Month”) from Gevirah.com to all who celebrate!

 About This Month

 The Second Month of the ecclesiastical Hebrew calendar is first named “Ziv” in the Tanakh, where it is mentioned as the month during which King Solomon began building the Holy Temple in Jerusalem: